 Your baby’s skin may be blotchy and it will probably be covered in a greasy white substance called vernix, which is nature’s way of protecting their delicate skin against minor infections and keeping it moisturised.
 Your midwife will either clean this off for you, or leave it to naturally rub off over the first couple of days.
 Also the stump of the umbilical cord remains, along with its clamp.
 Over the next week or so the cord will shrivel up and drop off, leaving the belly button we are all used to!
 While you’re waiting to discover if your baby is an ‘innie’ or an ‘outie’, it is important to keep the navel area clean and dry.

-If you’re a new mum, your midwife will teach you how to bathe your baby, but you might also find it helpful to watch this video and/or follow these steps:
+If you’re a new mum, your midwife will teach you how to bathe your baby, but you might also find it helpful to follow these steps:

 - Make sure the room is cosy and warm, and run a bath, adding a mild cleansing product that has been developed specifically for baby’s delicate skin.